 The study and analysis of modern dramatic works from Spain and Spanish America.
 Particular emphasis is given to the representational aspect of the works.
 Taught in Spanish.
 Prerequisite for SPAN 420: SPAN 260 or permission.
-Prerequisite for SPAN 520: Acceptance to Spanish graduate program or permission.
+Prerequisite: Acceptance to Spanish graduate program or permission.